ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 The IBM Spectrum® Protect Plus service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.
 {: shortdesc}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).

 For VMware vCenter Server® with NSX-V instances, the installed version is 10.1.5.
-Currently, automated installation of IBM Spectrum Protect Plus is not available for vCenter Server with NSX-T instances.
+Currently, automated installation of IBM Spectrum Protect Plus is not available for vCenter Server with NSX-T™ instances.
 {:note}

 ## Technical specifications for IBM Spectrum Protect Plus
 {: #spp_considerations-specs}

-For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-resource-requirements).

 The following components are ordered and included in the IBM Spectrum Protect Plus service:

-### vCenter resources
+### vCenter Server resources
 {: #spp_considerations-vcenter}

 * Server VM running IBM Spectrum Protect Plus server